 So, what can you do if the salary you’re offered won’t even cover the amount you need for necessities?

 Well, you only really have three options.
 The first is to try finding a different job.
-You’ll need one that either pays better, or has better potential for future promotions, which would mean you would eventually be earning a higher salary.
+You’ll need one that either pays better or has a better potential for future promotions, which would mean you would eventually be earning a higher salary.

 The second is to do some freelance work on the side to supplement your income.
 This might seem like a drawback at first because you’ll have to work more, but you might eventually find that it’s an advantage because you might choose to go freelance full-time.